 From 1st October 2006 The Regulatory Reform (Fire Safety) Order 2005 requires the Responsible Person (RP) of any non-domestic premises to carry out a Fire Risk Assessment, including measures to reduce or eliminate the risk of fire and identify persons at risk.

 These measures include the need for fire safety systems, such as Emergency Lighting, that are fully functional and provide sufficient coverage.
-The latest measures are covered by BS5266-1:2016.
+The latest measures are covered by the British Standards we work to.

 Still researching?
 Click here to get advice from the experts on how to ensure your Fire Safety is compliant with legislation.